net-lisias-kspu/ContractConfigurator/Parameters.md

         // Target body, defaulted from the contract if not supplied. targetBody = Kerbin

+        // COMING SOON!
+        // Situation to check for.
+Valid list is a subset of Vessel.Situations:
+        //     ESCAPING
+        //     ORBITAL (default)
+        //     SUB_ORBITAL
+        situation = SUB_ORBITAL

         // Minimum orbit altitude in meters.
         // Default = 0
         minAltitude = 100000